2021 Texas State Bobcats football team: Schedule

-The 2021 schedule consists of 6 home and 6 away games in the regular season.
-The Bobcats will travel to Sun Belt foes Georgia State, Louisiana, Coastal Carolina, and Arkansas State.
-Texas State will play host to Sun Belt foes South Alabama, Troy, Louisiana–Monroe, and Georgia Southern.
+The 2021 schedule consisted of 6 home and 6 away games in the regular season.
+The Bobcats would travel to Sun Belt foes Georgia State, Louisiana, Coastal Carolina, and Arkansas State.
+Texas State would play host to Sun Belt foes South Alabama, Troy, Louisiana–Monroe, and Georgia Southern.

-Texas State will host two of the four non-conference opponents at Bobcat Stadium, Baylor of the Big 12 Conference and Incarnate Word from the NCAA Division I FCS Southland Conference, and will travel to FIU of the Conference USA and Eastern Michigan of the Mid-American Conference.
+Texas State would host two of the four non-conference opponents at Bobcat Stadium, Baylor of the Big 12 Conference and Incarnate Word from the NCAA Division I FCS Southland Conference, and would travel to FIU of the Conference USA and Eastern Michigan of the Mid-American Conference.